Minneapolis-EdFi/mps-on-track/readme.md

 ## Running the API

 1. Install [Yarn](https://yarnpkg.com/en/docs/install).
-On Windows, using [Chocolatey](https://chocolatey.org/) is the easiest way to install and keep Yarn up to date.
+On Windows, using [Chocolatey](https://chocolatey.org/) is the easiest way to install and keep Yarn up to date:

 ```sh
 > choco install yarn